icosalogic/IcosaLogic_Inverter_PWM/README.md

 - `deadTimeNs` Dead time to insert into PWM signal transitions, in nanoseconds
     - Integer value from 0 (no dead time) to a maximum of `255 * ns_per_TCC_clock_tick`
 - `feedback` ADC configuration and schedule
-    - Pointer to `I20Feedback` structure, may be NULL
+    - Pointer to `I20Feedback` structure, may be NULL, see next section for details

 ### Feedback